Sleqa/GBAPal/README.md

 - **Tap-to-describe Pokedex** — tap a Pokemon's name, ability, held item, or any move for what it actually does, including how that Pokemon evolves.
   Looked up once, cached on the device, works offline after that.
-- **Quick actions** — a heal button (full HP and PP, blocked mid-battle so it can't be used as a move) and an infinite Repel toggle, both optional from Settings.
+- **Quick actions** — a heal button (full HP and PP, blocked mid-battle.
+Intended to function like the PokeVial from other ROM Hacks for Hacks that dont support it) and an infinite Repel toggle, both optional from Settings.
-- Pure black-and-white, OLED-friendly theme.
-The only colour on screen is Pokemon type colour.

 ## Supported games